matthewjosephtaylor/ludum-dare-38/README.md

 A game about helping friends meet!

-I wrote this over the a weekend for [Ludum Dare 38](https://ldjam.com/events/ludum-dare/38)
+I wrote this over a weekend for [Ludum Dare 38](https://ldjam.com/events/ludum-dare/38)

+The contest rules are that you have to start from scratch and you have 48 hrs to complete.

 ## Playing